bwakedavis/bwakedavis.github.io/content/blog/devops/index.markdown

 ---
-title: learn deveops
+title: learn devops
 date: "2020-05-12T22:12:03.284Z"
-description: "Deveops is an important part of software development that links software evelopment and production"
+description: "Devops is an important part of software development that links software development and production"
 ---

 Docker is replacing virtual machines
 Docker can be used with VM's on large projects

-Hypervisores eg. vmware ESX1
+Hypervisors eg. vmware ESX1

 How docker works
 Hardware - One Os(eg Ubuntu) - Docker - Other Os to create containers